-ItWorks currently offers products in three main areas – beauty, nutrition and lifestyle.
+ItWorks currently offers products in three main areas – beauty, nutrition, and lifestyle.
 None of these are particularly unusual.
-Many companies in the health field focus on similar areas.
+Many companies in the health field focusing on similar areas.

 Even so, ItWorks does have some advantages.
 One is the marketing.
 The company has managed to make all of their products appear high quality and refined.
 Even the products that aren't especially unusual look appealing.

 Another aspect is that some of their products are unusual.
 The Ultimate Body Applicator is a key example.
 This is a body wrap that users can place on any part of the body where they want to lose a few inches.

 The wrap is also the source of some controversy.
 For many years the wraps were said to help people lose weight.
 That’s not entirely true.
 The wraps work to help people lose inches.

 The ingredients in the wraps — along with a balanced diet and exercise routine — work to supposedly absorb excess water weight that’s held in the body’s fat cells.
 They don’t assist with ‘weight loss' in any way.

 This type of wrap was a popular trend at one point, but interest has dropped off since then.

 The body wrap receives mixed reviews.
 Some claim the product simply does not work.
 Others counter, saying that users not experiencing results are most likely misusing the product.

 The Ultimate Body Applicator (the body wrap) sells retail for $99 but available for $59 for customers signed up for the ItWorks loyalty program.
 That's a lot to pay for a product that might work and might not.